Saw (franchise): Story

 The present-day portion of Jigsaw takes place roughly ten years after John's death in Saw III.
 When a new Jigsaw game leaves several people dead, the police come to believe that either John has been resurrected, or a Jigsaw copycat is involved.
-It is eventually revealed that Logan Nelson is the new Jigsaw Killer, and that he recreated the game he was once part of using new victims.
-At the end of the film, Logan abducts corrupt detective Brad Halloran and kills him as revenge for him being indirectly responsible for the death of Logan's wife.
+It is eventually revealed that Logan is the new Jigsaw Killer, and that he recreated the game he was once part of using new victims.
+Logan abducts corrupt detective Brad Halloran and kills him as revenge for him being indirectly responsible for the death of Logan's wife.
 Having successfully framed Halloran as the killer, Logan escapes and is free to continue Jigsaw's work.

 Spiral takes place an unknown amount of time after John's death, as another Jigsaw copycat creates their own games to punish corrupt police officers and detectives.
 The case is investigated by Detective Zeke Banks, who eventually discovers that his new partner, Detective William Schenk, is the killer.
-Schenk kidnaps Banks' father Marcus, who is largely responsible for the corruption in the police department, and reveals that his own father was killed by a dirty cop and that he hopes to recruit Banks as a partner in cleansing the department of corruption.
-Banks is then forced to choose between killing Schenk or saving his father; he manages to rescue Marcus, but Schenk calls a SWAT team and makes it appear that Marcus is the aggressor and is holding a gun.
-Schenk then escapes as the SWAT team restrains Banks and shoots Marcus to death.
+Schenk kidnaps Zeke's father Marcus, who is largely responsible for the corruption in the police department, and reveals that his own father was killed by a dirty cop and that he hopes to recruit Zeke as a partner in cleansing the department of corruption.
+Zeke is then forced to choose between killing Schenk or saving his father; he manages to rescue Marcus, but Schenk calls a SWAT team and makes it appear that Marcus is the aggressor and is holding a gun.
+Schenk then escapes as the SWAT team restrains Zeke and shoots Marcus to death.